jenkinsci/gearman-plugin/README.md

 =======

 The plugin has been originally written by Khai Do (@zaro0508) for the OpenStack CI infrastructure.
-They needed a way to scale Jenkins to multiple masters and went with the Gearman protocol since some were familiar with it.
+They needed a way to scale Jenkins to multiple controllers and went with the Gearman protocol since some were familiar with it.
 OpenStack eventually replaced Jenkins with Ansible and the plugin.

 The Gooddata company forked it and notably added support for Jenkins Pipeline